axelarnetwork/axelar-core/docs/cli/axelard_query_evm_batched-commands.md

-## axelard query evm master-address
+## axelard query evm batched-commands

-Returns the EVM address of the current master key, and optionally the key's ID
+Get the signed batched commands that can be wrapped in an EVM transaction to be executed in Axelar Gateway

 ```
-axelard query evm master-address [chain] [flags]
+axelard query evm batched-commands [chain] [batchedCommandsID] [flags]
 ```

 ### Options

 ```
       --height int    Use a specific height to query state at (this can error if the node is pruning state)
-  -h, --help             help for master-address
+  -h, --help          help for batched-commands
-      --include-key-id   include the current master key ID in the output
       --node string   <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657")
 ```

 ### Options inherited from parent commands